 It is undoubtedly an essential type of working capital.
 Networking capital signifies the amount by which a firm’s current assets surpass its current liabilities.
 In simple words, it is the difference between a business firm’s total current assets and current liabilities.

-Following are a few crucial highlights pertaining to the life cycle of working capital–
+Following are a few crucial highlights pertaining to the cycle of working capital–

 It must be noted here that this entire cycle is deemed complete, only when the firm has received cash for the products sold.
 It is also expressed as–

-Working capital life cycle = Inventory days + Receivable days – Payable days
+Working capital cycle formula = Inventory days + Receivable days – Payable days

 Notably, the shorter this cycle, the better a company is positioned to free up the cash caught in its working capital.
 It is vital to maintain a shorter cycle; otherwise, capital will end up being locked in the operational cycle without generating any returns.